The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 17:42

-I think 2011 through 2013 14 was when I really started seeing big success racing Half Ironman distance 7.3, which refers to the number of total number of miles you cover across swim, bike and run.
-And I think it was the 2011 season where I won 70.3 New Yorker 72.3 Augusto in Georgia, Sim 2.3.
-UK.
-And so just I think what a lot of people forget is when you go from amateur to professional for most people, the changes don’t happen overnight.
-Right?
-There is a there is a chasm, there is a gulf between what amateurs do and what successful professionals do.
-And so I think naively, it’s very easy for people to think that they’ll give up work, quote, unquote, work, and they’ll suddenly become professional, successful professional triathletes, I think, in that gap between sort of 2009 2010 until 2011 2012, I was learning how to be a professional athlete.
-And the extra time in my schedule from not being in the newsroom was being put into recovery or smarter training.
-But really, I think a highlight of that decade of professional racing for me was obviously the wins you know, I won six Ironman 70.3 titles to do well at the World Championships a few times, really loved stepping up to racing full Ironman, my first Ironman was in New Yorker, Spain, and finished second there, but also like the things that you learn the people that you create friendships and bonds with that will last a lifetime, they will ask well beyond the 10 years that I was racing, and all the experience and expertise and insight that you gain that you don’t realize you’re even gaining at the time, but it’s only since retiring and writing about triathlon and endurance sports you realize how much you know, and how good it is to share that with people.
+I think 2011 through 2013, 2014 was when I really started seeing big success racing half Ironman distance – 70.3, which refers to the number of total number of miles you cover across swim, bike and run.
+And I think it was the 2011 season where I won 70.3 New Yorker, 70.3 Augusto in Georgia, 70.3 UK – and so just I think what a lot of people forget is when you go from amateur to professional for most people, the changes don’t happen overnight, right?
+There is a – there is a chasm, there is a gulf between what amateurs do and what successful professionals do and so I think naively, it’s very easy for people to think that they’ll give up work, quote, unquote, work, and they’ll suddenly become professional, successful professional triathletes, I think, in that gap between sort of 2009, 2010 until 2011, 2012, I was learning how to be a professional athlete.
+And the extra time in my schedule from not being in the newsroom was being put into recovery or smarter training – but really, I think a highlight of that decade of professional racing for me was obviously the wins you know, I won six Ironman 70.3 titles, do well at the World Championships a few times, really loved stepping up to racing full Ironman, my first Ironman was in Mallorca, Spain, and finished second there, but also like the things that you learn, the people that you create friendships and bonds with that will last a lifetime, they last well beyond the 10 years that I was racing, and all the experience and expertise and insight that you gain that you don’t realize you’re even gaining at the time, but it’s only since retiring and writing about triathlon and endurance sports you realize how much you know, and how good it is to share that with people.

 Rob Pickels 19:21

 Yeah, certainly.
-Okay, it sounds like you were traveling the world.
-Right?
-Yeah, you’re racing and all of these absolutely beautiful places.
+EK, it sounds like you were traveling the world, right?
+You’re racing and all of these absolutely beautiful places.
 You’re from the UK, which as I listen to you and hear Oxford and everything else, I’m having these beautiful pictures and wishing I was there.
 But you ended up here in the US during your career.
 How did that happen?

 EK 19:41

-a really valid point, right?
-Because you’re facing this in it’s an athlete, every buddy out there right now is saying, Yeah, I had this point in my career to or you’re gonna face it if you haven’t had it yet.
-Yeah.
+I think that’s a really valid point, right?
+Because you’re facing this and it’s an athlete, everybody out there right now is saying, Yeah, I had this point in my career to or you’re gonna face it if you haven’t had it yet.
 It’s amazing how transferable that leap is across everybody.
-Yeah,

 EK 22:17